MarcoSchapira/Stratify-Legal-Documents/Privacy-Policy.md

 - To provide secure login and authentication services
 - To improve App functionality and user experience through feature usage analytics
 - To troubleshoot technical issues and maintain security
+- To send custom notifications on your strategy status

 We do **not** sell, rent, or trade your personal information.

 ---

 ## 4. Data Storage and Security
-- Account data (name, email) is stored securely using Firebase Authentication.
+- Account data (name, email, encrypted password) is stored securely using Firebase Authentication.
 - Feature analytics data is collected by Firebase Analytics in an aggregated, anonymous form.
 - Portfolio and trading data are stored locally on your device and never uploaded to external servers.